acg/alangrow.com/content/blog/music-to-program-to.html.md

 <a name="steve-reich-music-for-18-musicians"></a>

 A minimalist classical masterpiece from 1976 that anticipated electronic music as we know it: layering, envelopes, precise rhythms, repetitiveness, gradual rather than sudden harmonic changes...it's all in there.
 I find it incredible that 18 skilled humans can approximate dense electronic music like this.
-Structurally, 18 Musicans is interesting too, as the interior sections are organized around a cycle of eleven chords.
-Lots to uncover in repeat listens.
+"18 Musicians" is structurally interesting too, as the interior sections are organized around a cycle of eleven chords articulated in the opening and closing "Pulses" movements.

 <div class="spotify">
   <iframe src="https://open.spotify.com/embed/album/1w9O7mS9WEp5xlZUpYbDt9" width="100%" height="100%" frameborder="0" allowtransparency="true" allow="encrypted-media"></iframe>